jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

-- The Wayland display server (compositor) must determine the display capabilities (color primaries and white point, luminance, transfer function, bits per component, etc), and client applications may also want this information.
-In our case, the video player doesn't need to know it as either the Wayland display server or the display itself will handle tone-mapping.
+- The Wayland display server (compositor) must determine the display capabilities (color primaries and white point, luminance, transfer function, bits per component, etc) in order to know what outputs are possible and/or optimal.

+- Client applications may want to know what content encoding the Wayland display server supports and maybe even what the optimal content encoding is for the display it is on (the native primaries, transfer function, bit depth, luminance capabilities, and so on)

 - Client applications need to express the transfer function, bit depth, color space, and any HDR metadata for its content (the "content encoding") to the